All Episodes

 Yeah.

-Yeah, it's definitely a pyramid where sort of the worst stuff is like A-chan and just the really swampy Reddit stuff.
+It's definitely a pyramid where sort of the worst stuff is like 8-chan and just the really swampy Reddit stuff, like places that most people just don't go.

 And it moves upward to the more legitimate right-wing blogs and more legitimate right-wing social media.

-Then it winds up on Infowars.
+Then it winds up on InfoWars.

-Then it winds up on Gateway Pundit.
+Then it winds up on like Gateway Pundit.

 Then it winds up on Fox News.